vymarj/Fun-Times/Henrys grocery.md

 ## Tooling
 You must use:
  - Java JDK 8. _We are currently using [open JDK 8u181](https://cdn.azul.com/zulu/bin/zulu8.31.0.1-jdk8.0.181-win_x64.msi)_
- - Please use version control, prfererable _GIT_
+ - Please use version control, prefererable _GIT_
  - A recognised build tool, e.g. _gradle_, _maven_...

  All other tools must be freely available.
 Any third-party jars must be accessible via [maven central](https://mvnrepository.com/repos/central).